 Label your meals with the recipe name and date: I tend to use a post-it note and tape it down.
 Rotate them and use them within a few months for freshness.
 Check your freezer temperature too: it should be at 0 degrees F.

-Which frozen foods do you like to keep on hand?
-Let me know in the comments!
+Which ways to use frozen foods have you tried?
+Please let me know in the comments!